What is a Beneficiary?

 Choosing your life insurance beneficiary

 Who should your beneficiary be?
 A life insurance policy exists to financially protect your loved ones.
-It’s not an easy situation to think about, but making a smart plan is important to protect your family in case you are not here.
+It’s not an easy situation to think about, but making a smart plan is important to protect your family in case something happens to you.

-You can split your benefit up however you choose.
-You can even elect backup or “contingent” beneficiaries to receive funds should your primary beneficiary be unable to do so.
-Courts may charge fees if they have to rule on a dispute.
-So, it’s important to be as clear and concise as possible with how you want your assets distributed to avoid confusion and delays.
+You can split up your benefit however you choose.
+You can even elect backup or “contingent” beneficiaries to receive funds should your primary beneficiary predecease you.
+Courts may charge fees if they must rule on a dispute.
+So it’s important to be as clear and concise as possible with the way you want your assets distributed to avoid confusion and delays.

 Depending on your wishes, this could begin to get complicated—quickly.
 The good news is that you don’t have to figure out all of this on your own.
 Our agents are experts, and they can walk you through each step, helping you carefully consider your options, so you can be sure your loved ones are taken care of exactly as you intended.